Planeman653/SuperCalculator-1/README.md

 # SuperCalculator

-A 'Cool' calculator, written in Python.
+A 'Super' calculator, written in Python.

 ## Requirements